dcjones/mk/README.md

   1. Variables are expanded in recipes only if they are defined.
 They way you usually don't have to escape `$`.

 And much more!
-For more, read the original mk paper: ["Mk: a successor to make"](#).

 # Improvements over Plan 9 mk

 This mk stays mostly faithful to Plan 9, but makes a few (in my opinion) improvements.

-  1. A clean, modern implementation in go, that doesn't depend on the whole plan 9 for userspace stack.
+  1. A clean, modern implementation in Go, that doesn't depend on the whole Plan 9 stack.
-  1. Use go regular expressions, which are perl-like.
+  1. Use Go regular expressions, which are perl-like.
 The original mk used plan9 regex, which few people know or care to learn.
   1. Allow blank lines in recipes.
 A recipe is any indented block of text, and continues until a non-indented character or the end of the file.
+(Similar to blocks in Python.)
   1. Add an 'S' attribute to execute recipes with programs other than sh.
 This way, you don't have to separate your six line python script into its own file.
-Just stick it in the mkfile.
+Just stick it directly in the mkfile.
   1. Use sh syntax for command insertion (i.e. backticks) rather than rc shell syntax.
+  1. Pretty colors.

 # Current State

-Totally non-functional.
-Check back later!
+Functional, but with some bugs and some unimplemented minor features.
+Give it a try and see what you think!